Skip to content

 bun add -D tsdown

-This template includes a ready-to-use configuration and best practices for building TypeScript libraries.
+These templates includes ready-to-use configurations and best practices for building, testing and linting TypeScript projects.

 Using the CLI